OxSnosh/St8Kraft/docs/index.md

 function updateb2SpiritSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a B2 Spirit_

 ### updateB1bLancerSpecs

 ```solidity
 function updateB1bLancerSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a B1B Lancer_

 ### updateTupolevTu160Specs